Driving the 944

 The 2.5-litre with 190 hp engine has more than enough power and torque at low rpm, but being a 16 ventiler engine, it really comes alive at about 4000 rpm.

-I do miss a limited slip differential on this car.
+The thing I think this car should have, but doesn’t is a limited slip differential.
 Every now and then one of the rear wheels spins, while the other is waiting patiently.
 It’s possible to add one though, but a bit too expensive for my taste…

 - The engine at the front and transaxle at the rear plays a big part at achieving the ideal weight distribution: 50% at the front and 50% at the rear. [return]